Fox's Book of Martyrs

 As

-when, in passing through a narrow uninhabited street, he found himself
+through a narrow uninhabited street, he found himself suddenly surrounded by

-time the governor appeared when Mr. Lithgow earnestly
+little time the governor appeared when Mr. Lithgow

-at his examination, and that all this should be done with the greatest secrecy,
+appear at his examination, and that all this should be done with the greatest

-to prevent the knowledge reaching the ears of the English merchants then
+secrecy, to prevent the knowledge reaching the ears of the English merchants

 These

-country he was, whither bound, and how long he had been in Spain.
-The prisoner,
+he was, whither bound, and how long he had been in Spain.
+The prisoner, after

-after answering these and other questions, was conducted to a closet, where, in
+answering these and other questions, was conducted to a closet, where, in a

 he had ever been at Seville, or was lately come from thence; and patting his